hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 The company context was:

 - Culturally
-  - Individual autonomy was prioritized over over realised productivity.
+  - Individual autonomy was prioritised over over realised productivity.
-  - There was a hero culture and employees who shoved things through and got it done while burning out doing 80+ hour weeks were idolized.
+  - There was a hero culture and employees who shoved things through and got it done while burning out doing 80+ hour weeks were idolised.
   - The shared understanding of the product among leadership was "this should be a very simple piece of software, all of our complexity is in the sales and in hitting a critical point for network effects to kick in."
 - Strategically
   - The Go To Market strategy heavily leaned on specific one-on-one engagements with customers.
   - Talent acquisition revolved around hiring "undiscovered and potentially inexperienced smart generalists with lots of potential" and having them do everything end to end.
   - Product diversification was simultaneously a top concern and a low priority.
 - Politically
-  - Work that wasn't explicitly a feature designed to close a sale was heavily de-prioritized and under-resourced.
+  - Work that wasn't explicitly a feature designed to close a sale was heavily de-prioritised and under-resourced.
   - Alpha mentality and individualism were rewarded.
   - "Disagree and commit" was more like "publicly agree, privately do your own thing anyway" in practice
 - Operationally
   - Software ran in a heavily regulated environment.
   - Multi-cloud was embraced as a strategic need out of necessity.
-  - Mergers & Acquisitions were utilized heavily as a growth mechanism, and so the ability to accommodate diversity across diversity, ways of working, and tooling, was required.
+  - Mergers & Acquisitions were utilised heavily as a growth mechanism, and so the ability to accommodate diversity across diversity, ways of working, and tooling, was required.

 Some of the circumstances (for the CTO org), then, were: